 “In Japan, ramen is comfort food,” Nakato says.
 “Noodles are served fast and hot.
 That’s the model and style we want to bring to Charlotte,” he added.

-What’s next: Later this month, you’ll be able to walk through a speakeasy-style door at the back of the restaurant that’ll lead you to a separate restaurant called Kappo En.
+What’s next: Soon, you’ll be able to walk through a speakeasy-style door at the back of the restaurant that’ll lead you to a separate restaurant called Kappo En.
+Nakato says he hopes to open it around Labor Day.

 - “Kappo style dining in Japan features counter seating where the chef prepares each course directly in front of the guest and incorporates a variety of cooking techniques,” Nakato said.